 Call Lawes Company right away if you would like assistance in assessing your options for your cooling solutions.

 The production and importation of R22 refrigerant is now illegal.
 Therefore, there are limited supplies.
 Homes with leaking R-22 air conditioning system will need to make a choice between replacing an ailing unit or repairing it at a cost that is astronomically high.
 Most HVAC experts agree that the most economical solution would be to replace the HVAC system with something that uses an alternative coolant.
 Fortunately, there are low prices for air conditioner replacements to older units.
 Call Lawes Company today for more information!

 The Green Rationale Behind The R-22 Phaseout

-This is not a random phase out.
-R-22 needs to be removed from the market because studies show that it has contributed significantly to the destruction of the ozone layer.
+The phase-out of R-22 was not random.
+R-22 needed to be removed from the market because studies proved that it contributed significantly to the destruction of the ozone layer.
 The compounds that make up the refrigerant have made their way up and caused a hole to appear in this protective shielding.
 The hole has become wider during the height of its use.